Elements of Fire Safety

 Fire safety is everyone’s responsibility.
-Below are basic requirements for all faculty, staff, and students:
+Below are basic requirements for all TWU faculty, staff, and students:

-- Always evacuate the building immediately in case of fire or sounding of a fire alarm.
+- Always evacuate the building immediately in case of fire or the sounding of a fire alarm.

 - Learn emergency evacuation routes for your building, and review fire safety rules for your building or department.